Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

 \subsubsection{Exact gradient for arbitrary recurrent coupling}

 We first state an exact expression for the gradient of the Fisher information that holds for arbitrary recurrent coupling strengths.
-Recall that, for a realized spike history $X(T)$, the Fisher information functional can be written as
+Recall that, for a realized spike history $X(T)$, the pathwise contribution whose expectation gives the Fisher information can be written with